Frequently Asked Questions (FAQ)

 Yes.
 Webdock has this awesome feature called snapshots.
 This feature coupled with the fact that you can provision a server anywhere from any snapshot in your account means that you can easily create a clone of your server or migrate your server to another one of our datacenters.

-To move your server from one DC to another, you may want to simply use the Suspend Server feature, find it in the context menu (three small dots) on the main server information card.
+To move your server from one DC to another, you may want to simply use the Archived Server feature, find it in the context menu (three small dots) on the main server information card.
 What this does is take a snapshot of your server and put it in cold storage and then delete your server from the network.

-You would then simply provision a new server, from that suspended server snapshot, in the new location.
+You would then simply provision a new server, from that archived server snapshot, in the new location.

 If you want to keep your server/website up on the old IP address, you can simply do this a bit more manually: Just create a snapshot of your server, provision it in the new location and once you don't need your old server in the old location anymore, delete it.

 As you are in effect creating a new server based off your own snapshot in a new location, any additional products you may have added on to your server do not follow automatically, for example, such as additional IPs.
 In the case of expanded root storage you must therefore make sure the new server has enough disk space to accomodate the snapshot you are deploying.
 In most cases the Webdock UI will alert you if the chosen server profile is too small.

 If you then want to re-enable additional products, such as additional IP, you need to contact Webdock Support.

 I would like to add Disk Space, RAM, IP Addresses or other hardware resources to my server.